E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PIM_qcf/readme.rst

 	./test.sh

-The ``numdiff`` package is used for comparison purposes and should be made available before running the tests, otherwise the ``diff`` command will be used automatically instead but the user is warned that the test might fail due to numerical differences.
 Tests can be executed automatically by running the command ``./test.sh`` in the ``./tests`` sub-directory for all three systems, or separately for each system by running the command ``./test.sh`` within the corresponding sub-directory.
+All test are executed on one processor core.
-Due to small numerical discrepancies between generated outputs and reference values which can cause the tests to fail, the user is advise to manually examine the numerical differences between generated output and the corresponding reference values in case the tests fail.
+Due to small numerical discrepancies between generated outputs and reference values which can cause the tests to fail, the user is advised to manually examine the numerical differences between generated output and the corresponding reference values in case the tests fail.